 The PTPA will likely have a small net economic effect on the United States because of the small size of Peru's economy.
 In 2007, Peru had a nominal GDP of \$109 billion, approximately 0.8% the size of the U.S. GDP of \$13.8 trillion.
 The United States currently extends duty-free treatment to selected imports from Peru under the Andean Trade Preferences Act (ATPA), a regional trade preference program that expires at the end of December 2008.
-In 2007, 57% of all U.S. imports from Peru account for 0.3% of total U.S. imports, and U.S. exports to Peru account for 0.3% of total U.S. trade deficit with Peru was \$1.44 billion in 2007.
+In 2007, 57% of all U.S. imports from Peru received preferential duty treatment under ATPA.
+U.S. imports from Peru account for

+0.3% of total U.S. imports, and U.S. exports to Peru account for 0.3% of total U.S. exports.
+The U.S. trade deficit with Peru was \$1.44 billion in 2007.
 The major U.S. import item from Peru is gold, followed by refined copper, and petroleum light oils, while the leading U.S. export items to Peru are gasoline, transmission apparatus, and office and data processing machinery parts.

-U.S.-Colombia Free Trade Agreement.
-On August 24, 2006, President Bush notified Congress of his intention to enter into the U.S.-Colombia Free Trade Agreement (CFTA), a bilateral free trade agreement between the United States and Colombia.
+U.S.-Colombia Free Trade Agreement

+On August 24, 2006, former President Bush notified Congress of his intention to enter into the U.S.-Colombia Free Trade Agreement (CFTA), a bilateral free trade agreement between the United States and Colombia.
 The two countries signed the agreement on November 22, 2006.
 Implementing legislation for a U.S.-Colombia Free Trade Agreement (CFTA) (H.R.
 5724/S. 2830) was introduced in the 110th Congress on April 8, 2008 pursuant to Title XXI (Bipartisan Trade Promotion Authority Act of 2002) of the Trade Act of 2002 (P.L.
 107-210).
 The House leadership, however, considered that the President had submitted the implementing legislation without sufficient coordination with Congress.
 On April 10, 2008, the House approved H.Res.
 1092 by a vote of 224 to 195 to make certain provisions in § 151 of the Trade Act of 1974 (P.L.
 93-618) establishing expedited procedures inapplicable to the CFTA implementing legislation.

-The CFTA is highly controversial and it is currently unclear whether or how Congress will consider implementing legislation in the future.
+It is currently unclear whether or how Congress will consider implementing legislation on the pending CFTA.
 The most controversial issue is the ongoing violence against trade unionists in Colombia.
 Some Members of Congress oppose the CFTA because of concerns about the violence against labor union activists and because of the perceived negative effects of trade on the U.S. economy.
-The Bush Administration and some Members of Congress believe that Colombia has made significant advances to combat violence and instability and views the pending trade agreement as a national security issue in that it would strengthen a key democratic ally in South America.
-In his response to U.S. congressional concerns, President Uribe has stated on several occasions that he would make every effort to ensure that these concerns were addressed and that the situation in Colombia had improved substantially under his administration.
+Other Members of Congress believe that Colombia has made significant advances to combat violence and instability and view the pending trade agreement as a national security issue in that it would strengthen a key democratic ally in South America.
+In his response to U.S. congressional concerns, Colombian President Uribe stated on several occasions that he would make every effort to ensure that these concerns were addressed and that the situation in Colombia had improved substantially under his administration.
 Some Members of Congress have stated they would like to see evidence of progress in this area before supporting the agreement.